sathvik9105/amfoss-tasks/task-02/Readme.md

 4. Blog:
   - [Blog Post](https://github.com/sathvik9105/blog/blob/main/content/blogs/markdown-syntax.md)

-- I,m really thankful to amfoss club for making me create my first porstfolio site.
-I thoroughly enjoyed this task as it was fun in building the portfolio site.
-I've mentioned the process and steps that I foloowed in the blog post.
-All the links are mentioned above.
+### - I'm really thankful to amfoss club for making me create my first porstfolio site.
+I thoroughly enjoyed this task as it was fun in building the portfolio site using a hugo theme and hosting it in github pages.
+I've mentioned the process and steps that I followed in the blog post.
+All the links are mentioned above :)